 It’s always important to know exactly where the vehicles are at all times.
 An important function on the fleet management software is the GPS application.
 Each vehicle comes equipped with a GPS system to help the drivers successfully get from point A to point B. Fleet managers are able to tap into the system to see where drivers are as they are making the trip.

-This is a very critical part of the fleet management process.
+This is a critical part of the fleet management process.
 Asset tracking is when a fleet manager monitors the inventory and packaging that is to be transported.
 This ensures that all of the products are conditioned and secured in the right environment.

 Accident and Damage Reports: